SixSq/hn-docs/docs/researcher/api-key.rst

 5. Visit the link provided in the email.
 This will then send you another email with a randomly generated password.

+6. Using your username and the randomly generated password, log into the server via the command line using the `ss-curl` alias.
+Details on how to setup the `ss-curl` alias can be found in the `SlipStream documentation
+<http://ssdocs.sixsq.com/en/latest/tutorials/ss/automating-slipstream.html#ss-curl-login>`_.

-6. Be sure to setup the `ss-curl` alias.
+.. note:: Be sure to setup the `ss-curl` alias.
 See the SlipStream cURL_ documentation for setting up the correct alias.

-7. Using your username and the randomly generated password, log into the server via the command line using the `ss-curl` alias.
-Details can be found in the `SlipStream documentation
-<http://ssdocs.sixsq.com/en/latest/tutorials/ss/automating-slipstream.html#ss-curl-login>`_.

-Now with all that completed, you can now create an API key/secret.
+With all that completed, you can now create an API key/secret.

 Credential Creation
 -------------------